 Am I ready to take on this financial responsibility?

 The adoption fee is the cheapest thing you’ll spend on your dog.
-Veterinary visits, monthly preventatives, food, bedding, toys, and pet fees all add up and need to have a spot in your monthly budget.
-Providing this care for your pet is very important for their health and wellbeing.
+Veterinary visits, monthly preventatives, random visits to the vet for illness or injuries, food, bedding, toys, and pet fees all add up and need to have a spot in your monthly budget.
+Providing this care for your pet is very important for their health and wellbeing, and something you need to be prepared for even before you adopt.

 All of them require time and patience.
 Everyone loves puppies, but also consider your lifestyle and what would be a good choice for you.
 Do you want a dog that likes to snuggle up on the couch with you all day?
 Consider an older dog if that is what you envision.